 \subsection{Results about Computing High Dimensional Volume}

 Consider uniformly distributed edge lengths.
 Then, the problem of computing the value of the distribution function of the longest path length is equivalent to computing the volume of a polytope $K_G(\Vec{a},x)$.
-Here, we briefly introduce some results about randomized approximation algorithms, hardness results and deterministic approximation algorithms.
+Here, we briefly introduce some results about randomized approximation algorithms, hardness results, and deterministic approximation algorithms.

 There are efficient randomized algorithms for estimating $n$-dimensional convex volumes.
-Dyer, et al.~\cite{DFK1991} showed the first FPRAS (fully polynomial time randomized approximation scheme) that finishes in $O^\ast(n^{23})$ time for volume of the general $n$-dimensional convex body.
+Dyer et al.~\cite{DFK1991} showed the first FPRAS (fully polynomial time randomized approximation scheme) that finishes in $O^\ast(n^{23})$ time for the volume of the general $n$-dimensional convex body.
 Here $O^\ast$ ignores the factor of ${\rm poly}(\log n)$ and $1/\epsilon$ factor.
 There are faster FPRASs \cite{LV2006,CV2015}.
-The current fastest FPRAS\cite{CV2015} runs in $O^\ast(n^3)$ time for well-rounded convex bodies.
+Currently, the fastest FPRAS\cite{CV2015} runs in $O^\ast(n^3)$ time for well-rounded convex bodies.

-In general, computing the $n$-dimensional volume of a polytope exactly is hard.
-Elekes~\cite{Elekes1986} considered an $n$-dimensional convex body that is accessible by membership oracle, and proved that no deterministic polynomial time algorithm can achieve the approximation ratio of $1.999^n$.
+In general, exactly computing the $n$-dimensional volume of a polytope is hard.
+Elekes~\cite{Elekes1986} considered an $n$-dimensional convex body accessible by membership oracle and proved that no deterministic polynomial time algorithm achieves the approximation ratio of $1.999^n$.
 The bound is updated by B\'{a}r\'{a}ny and ~F\"{u}redi~\cite{BF1987} up to $(c n/\log n)^{n/2}$, where $c$ does not depend on $n$.
 Dyer and Frieze~\cite{DF1988} proved that computing the volume of the $0-1$ knapsack polytope $K$ is $\#$P-hard.